 What concerns a…

-Life insurance underwriter more about one’s Relpax prescription more is “when” where you originally prescribed it, and how often have you refilled your original prescription.
+Life insurance underwriters know more about one’s Relpax prescription, “when,” where you originally prescribed it, and how often you have refilled your original prescription.
 This is important to an insurance underwriter because it will provide him or her with an insight into how often you are experiencing migraines, which can and often will affect the outcome of your life insurance application.